 Being in short proximity to Malaysia and having many options of transportation (a plane, a train or a bus) travellers usually combine those 2 countries adding a few more days to their Malaysia itinerary.
 I did.

 And don’t forget to prepare for your trip!
-Read my “Everything you should know before visiting Malaysia” blog post.
+Read my “Useful Malaysia travel tips you should know before you go” blog post.

 And of you have any questions: hit me up on Instagram.